The College Board slams Florida for what it calls 'slander' of AP Black history course

 DeSantis has signed a number of laws recently that restrict what can be taught in Florida schools.
 One such law – officially called the "Parental Rights in Education" law but dubbed the "Don't Say Gay" bill by critics – bans classroom discussions of sexual orientation and gender identity under certain circumstances.
 Another law, known as the Stop W.O.K.E.
 Act, limits how issues of race can be taught.

-The College Board now says it should have come out more strongly against the criticisms by Florida officials sooner and that its "failure to raise our voice betrayed Black scholars everywhere and those who have long toiled to build this remarkable field."
+The College Board said on Saturday that it should have come out more strongly against the criticisms by Florida officials sooner and that its "failure to raise our voice betrayed Black scholars everywhere and those who have long toiled to build this remarkable field."

 The organization clarified that the course framework is only an outline, and certain controversial topics such as Black Lives Matter were always optional in the pilot program and not required to be taught.